lmagyar/homeassistant-addon-samba-interface/README.md

 > **Note:** Please use `interfaces`, the plural form, with an _**S**_ at the
 > end.
 >
-> The official add-on in the past used a plain string and we were able to add
+> The official app in the past used a plain string and we were able to add
 > multiple interfaces separated with a space, but this forked version uses a
 > string list, because this is the way how we should specify multiple items, ie.
 > a list, like `veto_files` and `allow_hosts`.